• Skip to main content

 • Financial folks manage funds and the short term that they can calculate and see.

-People oriented like a Steve Jobs or a Richard Branson manage dreams and inspirations while turning items or services previously thought of as luxuries into must-haves that the public will clamor for.
+People who are oriented like Steve Jobs or Richard Branson manage dreams and inspirations while turning items or services previously thought of as luxuries into must-haves that the public will clamor for.
 As a result, the “bean counters” eventually become very happy.

 There are two kinds of brands in the world: Reaction brands and Initiative brands.

-• Initiative brands break new ground and do things because of their own internal restless passion for something.
+• Initiative Brands break new ground and do things because of a healthy culture: an internal restless passion for finding better solutions.

 Want an example?
 The iPad vs. the original Surface tablet.